Site icon She Goes The Distance

 Rise Early for Amazing Photo Opportunities

-Paris is so peaceful in the morning, so regardless of whether you’re interested in taking photos, it’s simply worth waking up to experience the city at dawn.
+Paris is so peaceful in the morning, so regardless of whether you’re interested in taking photos, it’s simply worth waking up early to experience the city at dawn.

 You can go to the Trocadero to see the sunrise over the Eiffel Tower or walk the usually crowded streets in their quietest state to start your day off with the calmest and most positive state of mind.